Frequently Asked Questions

 -

-When receiving a Major alarm call from your Cortex, simply press 77# on your phone’s keypad.
+When receiving a Major alarm call from your Davicom Cortex, simply press 77# on your phone’s keypad.
 Then simply follow the instructions given by your unit.

 -